andrewsuzuki/kr-solutions/README.md

 These are my solutions to the exercises in *The C Programming Language* (Second Edition; also known as K&R), written by Brian W. Kernighan and Dennis M. Ritchie.

-I'm attempting to solve every exercise in the book, since I haven't found a complete repo on GitHub yet (or at least in the first two pages of search results).
+I'm attempting to solve every exercise in the book, since I haven't found a complete repo on GitHub yet (or, at least, in the first two pages of search results).

 Exercises per chapter: